• Skip to primary navigation

 Best Starter Watches Under $1,000

 Some of the best starter watches under $1,000 come from reputable watchmakers like Hamilton and Seiko.
-Take a look at these cool options.
+Let’s take a look at the best available options.

 Hamilton Khaki Field

 No Hamilton watch gets more lip service than the Khaki Field.
 It has an overtly military aesthetic and a ton of tool-like presence.
 Clean but classic, the dial of this field watch is precise and legible enough for any outdoor pursuit.
 Plus, the green khaki NATO strap promises uncompromised comfort on the wrist.
-Smaller-wristed wearers can’t complain that these dimensions aren’t wrist-friendly either.
-With a compact diameter of 38mm, it won’t look out of place on any wrist.
+Smaller-wristed wearers can’t complain that these dimensions aren’t wrist-friendly, either which in my view is a huge plus point which makes it quite versatile.
+With a compact diameter of 38mm, it won’t sit awkwardly on any wrist.

 Price: $395